csidsocialmedia/csidsocialmedia.github.io/_posts/2014-06-06-Master-function-and-attention-dynamics.markdown

 p_k =   \frac{2m(m+1)}{k(k+1)(k+2)}.  \,\,\,\,\,   (9)
 $$

 Eq.(9) approximates a power-law distribution with exponent equals -3 when k is large.
+This is the same as the result given by the 1999 [paper]((http://www.barabasilab.com/pubs/CCNR-ALB_Publications/199910-15_Science-Emergence/199910-15_Science-Emergence.pdf)).